Shrutiswift/Notes/Beee-Semster-1-AC-DC.md

 * Non-Linear- Those element which donot have constant characteristics or which shows linear graph.
 Eg - Vacuum tubes, transistor.
 * Unilateral- Those element in which conduction of current is in one direction only.
 Eg-Diode, transistor.
 * Bi-Lateral- Those element in which conduction of current is in both directions in an element with same magnitude.
 Eg - Resistance, Capacitance, Inductance.

+## Types of Supply-
+* AC SUPPLY- It is referred as Alternating Current.
+The current that changes its magnitude and polarity at regular intervals of time.
+It easily transformed from higher voltage level to lower voltage level.
+Frequency - 50Hz
+* DC SUPPLY- It is direct current.
+The current have same magnitude and polarity at all time.
+Frequency - 0Hz